JoachimKull/AutomatedWayfarer/README.md

 - [x] Give 5 stars if it is your searched review -> func

+- [ ] Add random number gen. for generating numbers between 3 and 4

+- [ ] Safe titles of reviews in file to see which type happens the most

+- [ ] Set flexible limit (35) of 'daily' reviews done by the script + random time between the reviews

+- [ ] Change behaviour to always vote the submission and if the ones we searched for are found do the 5 stars -> new branch

 - [ ] Special cases:
   - Check for City/s and give 5 Stars
   - Determine closest position